 o University Degree in sociology, international relations, psychology, law or any other relevant social sciences; social

-o At least 3 years of relevant experience in assessing, managing or supervising social aspects of development projects;
+o At least 3-5 years of relevant experience in assessing, managing or supervising social aspects of development projects and impact assessments;

 o Excellent verbal and written communication skills in Georgian and English.

-o Work experience as an social specialist in/with the WB funded projects and knowledge of the WB safeguard policies and requirements will be an advantage.
+o Work experience as a social specialist in/with the WB-funded projects and knowledge of the WB or other Multilateral Development Bank safeguard policies and requirements will be an advantage.

 VIII.
 DURATION OF ASSIGNMENT